c2lang/documentation/documentation/docs/build_system/c2module.md

 No need for dirty macros, code-generation scripts etc...

 In addition, the C2 module also holds some commonly used symbols.
-This way, no symbols have to be placed at the global namespace and thus naming conflict can always be resolved by a programmer.
+This way, no symbols have to be placed at the global namespace and thus a naming conflict can always be resolved by the programmer.

 See [Basic types](../language/basic_types.md) for a list of symbols.

+The C2 also contains several C types used to map C functions to C2's interface files.
+See [External Libraries](libraries/) for information on the types and interface files.